 Memorial Day, the unofficial start of summer, translates into a quick get-away for many people in San Francisco.
-If you’re staying put, though, here’s a guide to special ceremonies and events in town.
-To honor the original intent of Memorial Day, attend a program that pays tribute to Americans who died while serving in the military.
-In 2012, the holiday weekend coincides with a once-in-a-lifetime occasion--which, as you'll see in our guide to the Golden Gate Bridge 75th anniversary celebration, is reason enough to stick around San Francisco.
-And there's the always effervescent San Francisco Carnaval.
+If you’re staying put, though, here’s your guide to the long weekend, May 25-27, 2013.
+Besides having fun in the sun, consider the original reason for Memorial Day, and go to a ceremony that commemorates the Americans who have died while serving in the military.

 Treasure Island Flea

-An open-air flea market (that refuses to put “market” in its name) of Bay Area producers, artisans and vendors offering new and vintage clothing and accessories, antiques, specialty foods, home décor items and other miscellany.
-Live music.
+The open-air flea market (that refuses to put “market” in its name) celebrates its second birthday with games, magic and hula hoop performances, free appraisals of your treasures, DIY workshops, give-aways, a wine garden and food trucks.
+And, of course, many Bay Area artisans and vendors offering new and vintage clothing and accessories, antiques, specialty foods, home décor items and other miscellany.

 At Avenue of the Palms, Treasure Island.
 Admission free-$3.
 Free parking.

-The two-day explosion of Latin American and Caribbean cultures includes dancing galore (samba, merengue, calypso and cumbia, to name just a few varieties), salsa lessons and contests, drumming, music and food.
-On May 27, the perennially popular Carnaval Grand Parade takes off at 9:30 am from 24th and Bryant and prances west to Mission Street, then to 17th Street, and then east to the festival area.
+The two-day explosion of Latin American and Caribbean cultures includes dancing galore (samba, tango, salsa and cumbia, to name just a few varieties), drumming, music, food, an art expo, children’s activities and health screenings.
+On May 26, the popular Carnaval Grand Parade takes off at 9:30 am from 24th and Bryant and prances west to Mission Street, then to 17th Street, and then east to the festival area.

 USS San Francisco Memorial Ceremony